payloadcms/payload/README.md

 export default buildConfig({
   plugins: [
     cloudStorage({
-      collections: [{
+      collections: {
-        slug: 'my-collection-slug',
+        'my-collection-slug': {
-        adapter: theAdapterToUse, // see docs for the adapter you want to use }]
+          adapter: theAdapterToUse, // see docs for the adapter you want to use },
+      },
     }),
   ],
   // The rest of your config goes here